 When people ask me for a superb Spanish wine, I immediately point them to Corelium on the Captain’s List – a wine list available by request only.
 The wines on this list are like little gems that we keep in our back pockets and take them out only when the occasion is fit for it.
 What I love most about that wine is that — while it has a strong personality to it – it’s not too incredibly overpowering.
 With its aromatic nose and concentrated nature, it simply exudes an elegance that is unique and unfailingly pleasant – whether it’s in the company of food, or just as a treat to sip on with friends.
 Should you choose to pair it with tapas, try it with the Tabla Alfonso X – 1252 Tapas Bar’s premium imported meat & cheese board, which includes jamon iberico – the world’s best and most famous aged ham.

-…and two others of her own choosing (these may be either easy or hard to find):
+Two others of her own choosing (these may be either easy or hard to find):

 - Bodegas Atteca “Old Vine” Garnacha – Calatayud, Spain (available by the glass at 1252 Tapas Bar – $10/glass)

 If you’re looking for a well-balanced red at a great value, Atteca is the way to go.
 This 100% garnacha is deep, succulent, and has a beautiful lengthy finish to it.
 It’s wonderful with 1252 Tapas Bar’s morcilla – a Spanish blood sausage accompanied with apple sauce.
 The deepness of the sausage, along with the tartness of the apple sauce mesh well the fruit-forward qualities of Atteca.

 - Marques de Caceres “Reserva” – Rioja, Spain (available by the bottle at 1252 Tapas Bar – $60/bottle)